 Remember your goal is survival.
 Go with your instincts.
 Only you, after considering your options, can decide your course of action.
 Do not blame yourself following the attack for anything you did or did not do.

-DO NOT shower or change your clothes until a physician has examined you.
-This prevents valuable evidence from being destroyed.
+- Do not shower or change your clothes until you have been examined by a medical professional.
+This prevents valuable evidence from being destroyed